Nevada Court Records

 Understanding the Nevada Criminal Court Structure

 The state’s appellate courts include the Supreme Court and the Court of Appeals.
 The Nevada Supreme Court is the court of last resort and the administrative head of the state’s judiciary.
 It only hears appeals of criminal cases involving the death penalty.
 The Supreme Court assigns cases to the Court of Appeals.
-However, federal crimes committed within the state’s jurisdiction are usually heard by federal courts within the state or state capital.
+However, federal crimes committed within the state’s jurisdiction are usually heard by federal courts within the state or the state capital.

 How to Find Criminal Court Records in Nevada